 4. (Optional) End Users Surveyed for Portal Feedback

 Working with a client will nearly always have you working with a specific point of contact, or a small team.
-However, CloudRadial usually makes its way all the way down to the end users.
-They're stuck without say in the matter, despite the fact that the success of the portal depends heavily on their usage.
+However, CloudRadial usually makes its way all the way down to the end-users.
+They're stuck without a say in the matter, despite the fact that the success of the portal depends heavily on their usage.

 As an optional step, it can be nice to reach out to these users and ask for their feedback as well to gain insights on additional training documentation, clarification on how to use the portal, benefits they'll see out of it, and more.

 Similar to the admin feedback form, we've created a feedback form that you can use for the end-users to get their input and further improve buy-in from the entire company.
 You can take a look at a sample one here and make any changes that you need.